Show All Answers

 Scholarship eligibility is determined by the review and approval of one of two completed forms: the lunch letter application or the traditional application.
 These forms can be found on the main scholarship page here.
 The application can be submitted directly from the web form.

-Any resident of Johnson County is eligible to apply for a JCPRD scholarship.
-No one from outside of JCPRD is eligible to apply.
+Any resident of Johnson County or anyone that works in Johnson County is eligible to apply for a JCPRD scholarship.

 Subject to available funds, scholarship eligibility is determined in the following manner: